-(D) The issuing institution must be an entity:

-(i) that has the authority to issue letters of credit; and

-(ii) whose letters of credit operations are regulated and examined by a federal agency or state agency.

-(4) The insurance option, including the following:

-(A) The permittee may satisfy the requirements of this section by doing as follows:

-(i) Provide evidence of insurance on

-forms approved by the commissioner.

-(ii) Submit a certificate of closure insurance to the commissioner.

-(B) All insurance must include the following:

-(i) Be in the amount determined by subsection (b).

-(ii) Provide that, upon written notification to the insurer by the commissioner that the permittee has failed to perform final closure, the insurer shall make payments:

-(AA) in any amount, not to exceed the amount insured; and

-(BB) to any person authorized by the commissioner.

-(iii) Provide that the permittee shall maintain the policy in full force and effect unless the commissioner consents in writing to termination of the policy.

-(iv) Provide for assignment of the policy to a transferee permittee.

-(v) Provide that the insurer may not cancel, terminate, or fail to renew the policy except for failure of the permittee to pay the premium.
-No policy may:

-(AA) be canceled;

-(BB) be terminated; or

-(CC) fail to be renewed;
+- (D) The issuing institution must be an entity: - (i) that has the authority to issue letters of credit; and - (ii) whose letters of credit operations are regulated and examined by a federal or Indiana agency. - (4) The insurance option, including the following: - (A) The permittee may satisfy the requirements of this section by doing as follows: - (i) Provide evidence of insurance on: - (AA) forms provided by the commissioner; or - (BB) other forms approved by the commissioner. - (ii) Submit a certificate of closure insurance to the commissioner. - (B) All insurance must include the following requirements: - (i) Be in the amount determined by subsection (b). - (ii) Provide that, upon written notification to the insurer by the commissioner that the permittee has failed to perform final closure, the insurer shall make payments: - (AA) in any amount, not to exceed the amount insured; and - (BB) to any person authorized by the commissioner. - (iii) Provide that the permittee shall maintain the policy in full force and effect unless the commissioner consents in writing to termination of the policy. - (iv) Provide for assignment of the policy to a transferee permittee. - (v) Provide that the insurer may not cancel, terminate, or fail to renew the policy except for failure of the permittee to pay the premium.
+No policy may: - (AA) be canceled; - (BB) be terminated: or - (CC) fail to be renewed;